tomasholderness/PiThermServer/README.md

 PiThermServer
 =============

-Simple NodeJS server for the DS18B20 temperature sensor on the Raspberry Pi.
+Simple NodeJS server for the DS18B20 digital temperature sensor on the Raspberry Pi.

 Description
 -----------